One Day Inca Trail to Machu Picchu

 TOILETRIES:

-Here some frequently asked question about the Inca trail to Machu Picchu OUR BOOKING SYSTEM
+Here some frequently asked question about the 1 Day Inca Trail to Machu Picchu

 At Vidal Expeditions, we try to make the booking system as easy as possible for you.
 Once you decide to do the Inca Trail, we will send you a booking form where you need to complete all the required details, which can’t be changed once confirmed.
 We also need a previous deposit of $200 USD per person.
 As soon as you pay it, we immediately book a spot for the Inca Trail.
 Once we are done with it, we will send you your invoice and confirmation that all the booking processes have been set up satisfactorily.

-INCA TRAIL PERMITSTo book the Inca Trail permit, you should do it in advance because there are limitations on how many people can hike this trail every day; the capacity is 230 tourists per day.
+To book the Inca Trail permit, you should do it in advance because there are limitations on how many people can hike this trail every day; the capacity is 230 tourists per day.
 Once your permit is confirmed, the start dates and your name cannot be changed under any circumstance.
-According to government rules, the only information we can change is the passport number, which you should take care of before confirming the booking form.
+According to government rules, the only information we can change is the passport numbers, which you should take care of before confirming the booking form.

-WHAT SHOULD I EXPECT AS FAR AS WEATHER?The weather in Cusco and parts of the Andes is unpredictable, even if the weather forecast says it’s sunny.
+Cusco has two clear well maked season, dry season (May to October) and rainy season (Novemeber to April) However Cusco weather is unpredictable, even if the weather forecast says it’s sunny.
 We can’t trust it.
-It is an impossible question for us to answer.
-Historically, April through September is the dry season; November through February is the rainy season; and March and October are bridge months—a mixture of both.
-But the clouds have not followed these rules in the last few years.
 Prepare for sun and rain, no matter when you come.
 As far as temperatures go, that is consistent throughout the year.
 Mornings and evenings are always cold.
 Make sure to bring a fleece jacket for the mornings and a down jacket for the evenings.
 Once the sun is up, you should be comfortable hiking and touring Machu Picchu in short sleeves.
-Long pants (for yoga or hiking) are encouraged to protect against the mosquitoes, which can be a nuisance in Aguas Calientes.

 From: USD 440.00 per person